joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/07/30/technology/apple-earnings.html

 **Big Tech’s A.I.
 Spending Keeps Rising.
 So Do the Jitters.**\
 `Amazon joined a procession of tech giants that ramped up their spending on artificial intelligence, as its capital expenditures soared 69 percent.
-Concerns over the industry’s spending are mounting.`\
+Concerns over the industry’s spending is mounting.`\
 https://www.nytimes.com/2026/07/30/technology/amazon-google-ai-data-center-spending.html

 **Does Congress Have the Power to Stop the Iran War?**\